sentubiswas013/ReactJs/Java_Interview_Questions_simple-answer.md

 // No guaranteed order: elements may appear in any sequence
 ```

-# Java Interview Questions 141-150 - Spoken Answers

-## 141. What is a LinkedHashSet?
+### 141. What is a LinkedHashSet?
 How is it different from a HashSet?

 LinkedHashSet maintains insertion order while HashSet doesn't guarantee any order.
 LinkedHashSet uses a hash table with a linked list to preserve the order elements were added.
 It's slightly slower than HashSet due to the extra overhead of maintaining links, but still provides O(1) performance for basic operations.